pgbarletta/locuaz/docs/source/tutorialsimple.rst

 complex and generating a new sequence from it.

- * ``generator``: we are using the :ref:`blocks:SPM4gmxmmpbsa` generator, so later we will have to include *gmxmmpbsa* as a scoring function, so this generator can read the energy decomposition file from *gmxmmpbsa* and choose the position with the lowest contribution to the affinity as the position to mutate.
+ * ``generator``: we are using the :ref:`blocks:SPM4gmxmmpbsa` generator, so later we will have to include *gmxmmpbsa* as a scorer, so this generator can read the energy decomposition file from *gmxmmpbsa* and choose the position with the lowest contribution to the affinity as the position to mutate.
  * ``probe_radius``: this parameter is only used when the generator includes interface information, which is the case for SPM4gmxmmpbsa and others (eg: :ref:`blocks:SPM4i`).
 The *generator* uses *freesasa* to determine the CDR residues